cliffordx/legalbai/pages/ROC_Annotated___PART_1___Rule 14.md

 	- <ins>In case of loss or destruction of summons, the court may, upon motion, issue an alias summons.</ins>
 	- <ins>There is failure of service after unsuccessful attempts to personally serve the summons on the defendant in his or her address indicated in the complaint.</ins>
 	- <ins>Substituted service should be in the manner provided under</ins> [Section 6](((467028ab-8859-428f-9417-5ba94d80d66d))) <ins>of this Rule.</ins>(5a)
-- **SECTION 5.** ~~Issuance of alias summons.~~ <u>Service in Person on Defendant.</u>
+- **SECTION 5.** #kanban
   id:: 42f59fa2-2943-4e1f-b9b3-e33eac4fb25b
+	- 2019 Amendments — **Service in Person on Defendant.**
+	  background-color:: yellow
+		- Whenever practicable, the summons shall be served by handing a copy thereof to the defendant in person and informing the defendant that he or she is being served, or, if he or she refuses to receive and sign for it, by leaving the summons within the view and in the presence of the defendant.
+(6a)
+	- 1997 Rules — **Issuance of alias summons.**
+	  background-color:: red
-	- ~~If a summons is returned without being served on any or all of the defendants, the server shall also serve a copy of the return on the plaintiff's counsel, stating the reasons for the failure of service, within five (5) days therefrom. ~~
+		- If a summons is returned without being served on any or all of the defendants, the server shall also serve a copy of the return on the plaintiff's counsel, stating the reasons for the failure of service, within five (5) days therefrom.
-	- ~~In such a case, or if the summons has been lost, the clerk, on demand of the plaintiff, may issue an alias summons.
-(4a)~~
+		- In such a case, or if the summons has been lost, the clerk, on demand of the plaintiff, may issue an alias summons.
+(4a)
-	- Whenever practicable, the summons shall be served by handing a copy thereof to the defendant in person <ins>and informing the defendant that he or she is being served</ins>, or, if he <ins>or she</ins> refuses to receive and sign for it, <ins>by leaving the summons within the view and in the presence of the defendant.</ins> (6a)
+		- Whenever practicable, the summons shall be served by handing a copy thereof to the defendant in person, or, if he refuses to receive and sign for it.
+(6a)
 - **SECTION 6.** ~~Service in person on defendant.~~ Substituted Service. id:: 467028ab-8859-428f-9417-5ba94d80d66d
 	- ~~Whenever practicable, the summons shall be served by handing a copy thereof to the defendant in person, or, if he refuses to receive and sign for it, by tendering it to him.
 (7a)~~